contirobert/Weather-SwiftUI/README.md

 ## Overview

-Improves upon the original Weather app using SwiftUI.
-It allows users to call up the current weather and daily forecast for a particular location using the Dark Sky API.
-It incorporates:
+Weather-SwiftUI is a weather app that uses the Dark Sky API built using SwiftUI!
+Get the current weather for a particular location and check out the 5-day forecast!
+The app incorporates:

 - SwiftUI
 - Stacks